 “In the Harry Potter series of books, J.K.
 Rowling has created an extremely imaginative and enchanting world that has captivated the minds of millions of readers.
 Part of that world, in fact, was not invented wholesale but was taken from the history of alchemy.
 For instance, in the title of the very first book (at least in the U.K. edition), Rowling mentions the philosophers’ stone, perhaps the most common subject of alchemical texts.
 In addition, historical alchemists such as Nicolas Flamel have characters named after them in the series.
 On the internet, a reader can quickly find any number of theories that use an understanding of alchemy to explain themes, characters, and imagery within the books.
 The historical world of alchemy is replete with fantastic imagery involving resplendent suns, dragons, griffins, hermaphrodites, homunculi, resurrections, and many other varieties even more bizarre and peculiar, providing fertile soil for multiple alchemical interpretations.
 Even so, alchemy is a widely misunderstood discipline.
 Many continue to think of it solely as a mystical or spiritual endeavor, even though we now know that major scientific figures such as Isaac Newton (1643-1727) and Robert Boyle (1627-1691) sought to transmute base metals into gold, were widely read in alchemical authors, and sometimes kept company with other alchemists.
 This highlights just how complex the historical world of alchemy really is, for there were many who did treat it as a mystical journey of enlightenment, many alchemists did fill their books with confusing imagery and bizarre pictures, but alchemy was also often an empirical and theoretical discipline that involved quantification, step-by-step laboratory processes, and a rich history that stretches back through the Middle Ages to the ancient world.”

 One of my academic passions is the recreation of historical experiments.
-Walking down the same experimental paths opened by men and women in history who dared to meddle with nature is particularly fun and sometimes very useful for historicizing science.
-Experimental recreations have been especially fruitful in my field, the history of early-modern chymistry and medicine.
+Walking down the same experimental paths opened by men and women in history who dared to meddle with nature is sometimes very useful for historicizing science and is nearly always instructive in teaching.
+Experimental reconstructions have been especially fruitful in my field, the history of early-modern chymistry and medicine.
 For especially useful examples, see Lawrence M. Principe’s article on alchemy and impurities, and Princeton Historian Jennifer Rampling’s thoughts here and here.
 Another example is provided by Cambridge’s Hasok Chang here.

 Such endeavors help students to appreciate, first of all, that individuals in history were often much more intelligent, systematic, and skilled in their use of experiments than they are given credit (for instance, in the popular press).
 Struggling through a primary source to create an experimental protocol, let alone carrying it out, shows students the subtlety and complexity of earlier science.